riceplinygroup/plinycompute/README.md

 10.134.96.184
 10.134.96.153

-Secondly, we run the test case.
-(You can repeatedly run following steps to repeat the test)
+Step (1.4) On the master server, install the cluster by run:

+     scripts/install.sh $pem_file

+Secondly, we start the cluster

 On the Master server:

-Step (2.1) : reboot the Master server, open a terminal on Master server, and run following command to reboot workers:
+Step (2.1)

 cd $PDB_HOME
-scripts/rebootWorkeres.sh YourPemFilePathToLogInToWorkers (e.g. XXXX.pem)

-wait for all workers to come back (restarted)

-Step (2.2) : open a terminal on Master server, and run following commands:

-cd $PDB_HOME
 scripts/startMaster.sh YourPEMFilePathToLogInToWorkers

 wait for the scripts to return (see something like "master is started!" in the end), and move to  step 2.3:

-Step (2.3) : run following command:
+Step (2.2) : run following command:

 cd $PDB_HOME
-scripts/startWorkers.sh YourPemFilePathToLogInToWorkers MasterIPAddress ThreadNumber (optional, default is 6)  SharedMemSize (optional, unit MB, default is 12884)
+scripts/startWorkers.sh YourPemFilePathToLogInToWorkers MasterIPAddress ThreadNumber (optional, default is 4)  SharedMemSize (optional, unit MB, default is 4096)

-wait for the scripts to return (see something like "servers are started!" in the end), and move to the step 2.4:
+wait for the scripts to return (see something like "servers are started!" in the end).

-Step (2.4) : run following command:
+Thirdly, you can run test cases

+For example

 cd $PDB_HOME
 bin/test52  Y Y YourTestingDataSizeInMB (e.g. 1024 to test 1GB data) YourMasterIP

+Forthly, you can cleanup all catalog and storage data by running following command in master

+cd $PDB_HOME
+scripts/cleanup.sh